vancourtj/smarty_address_validation/README.md

 This service provides a testable interface for retrieving the cli file name argument.

+### Classes

-#### Smarty Address
+#### Address

-This service uses the `SmartyAdapter` to retrieve the Smarty validated address.
-It then formats the original and validated addresses for downstream consumption.

-It can easily be extended and used without worrying about the specific implementation of the Smarty integration.
-The service only needs to concern itself with the original address and the API response shape.
+The class provides an extendable, testable interface for operations that include or should live at a level above either the input data and the validated address.
+Instead of calling the Smarty API in the csv parsing loop, that occurs at instantiation of the Address class.

-#### Address Format
+#### Candidate

-This removes string formatting responsibility from the script and puts it into a flexible, testable service.
-There is logic for what to use when there is not a valid address.
+The class acts as a convenient wrapper for the complex `SmartyStreets::USStreet::Candidate` class and provides useful methods that are only concerned with the Smarty API response candidate.

 ### Smarty Integration